webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/test-rules.md

     'site.webmanifest': 'other content'
 };
 ```

+This code will create a local web server that will return `some HTML here` to
+all requests done to `/` and with `other content` to the requests done to
+`site.webmanifest`.

 You can even specify the headers and status code for the response for
 a specific path, by using the `headers` and `status` properties: